How We Simulated the 2026 World Cup 10,000 Times — And What We Learned About Trading the Tournament

 What Makes This Different From Just Using Odds?

-Bookmaker odds tell you who the market thinks will win.
+Market odds tell you who the market thinks will win.
 Our simulation tells you something more useful: the probability distribution of every possible path through the tournament.

 - Odds compress information.
 Spain at +400 tells you the market thinks they win 20% of the time.
-It doesn't tell you their 90.5% group advancement probability, 41.1% quarterfinal probability, or 27.2% semifinal probability — all separately bettable with different expected value.
+It doesn't tell you their 90.5% group advancement probability, 41.1% quarterfinal probability, or 27.2% semifinal probability — all separately tradable with different expected value.

 - Knockouts introduce chaos.
 The difference between the 1st and 8th best team in single-elimination is smaller than you think.
 Our simulation captures this variance.